 VDA-1102 ointment is under development as a first-in-class non-irritating topical (dermal) treatment for patients with actinic keratosis (AK), and early form of cutaneous squamous cell carcinoma (cSCC), also known as non-melanoma skin cancer.
 VDA-1102 ointment is also under evaluation for treatment of cutaneous T cell lymphoma (CTCL).

-VDA 1102 CTCL A Phase 2A was initiated in December 2020 to continue in 2021 for CTCL patients at early stage.
-The Clinical is taking place in Israel at Rabin Center (Beilinson Hospital) under the supervision of Prof. Emilia Hodak.
-Data of safety from the Phase 2B in AK were considered as sufficient by the Ministry of Health and Helsinki Committee to allow for going directly into a Phase 2 for this rare disease.
+VDA 1102 CTCL: A Phase 2A was initiated in December 2020 to continue through 2022 and 2023 with CTCL patients at early stage.
+The clinical trial is taking place in Israel at Rabin Center (Beilinson Hospital) under the supervision of Prof. Emilia Hodak.
+Safety data generated during the clinical development of this product for AK treatment, including Phase 2B in AK were considered as sufficient by the Ministry of Health and Helsinki Committee to allow a Phase 2 trial to take place for this rare disease.